-When I was growing up, my mom used to make a raisin pie for family desserts.
-I’m too old to remember if I had ever tried it as a kid but have always wanted to re-create it.
+When I was growing up, my mom used to make this old fashioned raisin pie for family desserts.
+I’m too old to remember if I ever tried it as a kid but have always wanted to re-create it.

 The problem is my wife hates raisins.
 How can you hate raisins?
 Anyways, I convinced her to at least try a bite of it if I made it and if she didn’t like it, then I would never make it again.
 Guess what?
 She liked it.

 I am thankful my mom still had her original recipe written down somewhere.
 I do have another variation of this recipe that will be posted in the near future.
 EDIT: If you are a fan of raisin pie, check out my Sour Cream Raisin Pie recipe.